woakes070048/odoobooks/docs/about.rst

 Updates
 =======

-You can subscribe to Youtube channel at at `Youtube <https://www.youtube.com/c/MantavyaGajjar>`_ to get the instance updates about a new pages on this book.
+You can subscribe to `Youtube <https://www.youtube.com/c/MantavyaGajjar>`_ channel to get the instance updates about a new pages arrived to the book.

-You can follow twitter channel
-`Twitter <https://www.twitter.com/mantavyagajjar>`_ to get the updates about the book.
+You can follow `Twitter <https://www.twitter.com/mantavyagajjar>`_ channel to get the updates about the book.

 About the Author
 ================